 7. Be mindful of unapparent disabilities

-There are many disabilities that are not easily recognizable, especially for those with conditions or abnormalities that affect the brain or nervous system and those with developmental delays.
+Many disabilities are not easily recognizable, especially for those with conditions or abnormalities that affect the brain or nervous system and those with developmental delays.
 When caring for patients with disabilities of this type, keep their condition in mind when interpreting behavior.
 It's common for these patients to display unusual behavior that is actually quite normal for their situation.
-Also make sure you keep your focus on the patient and communicate clearly.
+Also, make sure you keep your focus on the patient and communicate clearly.
 Those with brain impairments may have difficulty understanding complex sentences but will still be the best source of information for you to provide care.

 The most important nurse tip to remember is to treat patients with disabilities as individuals.
-Just as able-bodied patients have a spectrum of preferences and triggers, patients with physical or mental impairments do as well.
+Just as non-disabled patients have a spectrum of preferences and triggers, patients with physical or mental impairments do as well.
 Keep communication clear and directed at your patient, be sensitive to possible language triggers and take the time to ask about anything you are unsure of.
-When caring for patients with disabilities, these nurse tips can help you avoid some of the more obvious pitfalls and give you an opportunity to earn your patient's trust.
+When caring for patients with disabilities, these nurse tips can help you avoid some of the more obvious pitfalls and allow you to earn your patient's trust.